Skip to content

 • request and receive feedback about visitor experiences

-In order to improve its services, the Museum collects information from visitors about its programs.
+2. To help improve its services, the Museum collects information from visitors about its programs, events and exhibitions.
 This information may be solicited (for example, through visitor surveys) or unsolicited (for example, in letters or emails from members of the public).
-The majority of evaluation that is initiated by the Museum allows people to respond on an anonymous basis.
+Most evaluation that is initiated by the Museum allows people to respond on an anonymous basis.
 Visitor surveys, which the Museum regularly uses to seek feedback from visitors, do not involve the collection of information that could lead to a person being identified, although more generic information such as age and city of residence may be collected.
-Respondents have the option of providing their personal information to the Museum if they wish to join the Museum’s Friends program, subscribe to a mailing list, or continue to provide feedback to the Museum.
+Respondents have the option of providing their personal information to the Museum if they wish to join the Museum’s Friends program, subscribe to a mailing list or continue to provide feedback to the Museum.

 Where members of the public provide their personal information to the Museum in the course of making an enquiry or comment, that information will generally only be used by the Museum to deal with the person’s enquiry or comment.